dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 <section class="row">
 <div class="col-sm-6">
-So it's nice that we can make changes to our cloned repo without screwing up work that we've stored on Github.com. _However_, the repo on Github.com is the one that gets published via __Github Pages__.
+So the upshot is we can make changes to our cloned repo without screwing up work that we've stored on Github.com. _However_, the repo on Github.com is the one that gets published via __Github Pages__.

 And if we want our _local_ changes to make it online, we need to __sync__ our local repo with the Github.com repo.

 The first step is to __commit__ our changes.
 Click the __Changes__ tab (in the Github app's side-menu).
 Since I edited my `index.html`, this screen shows me that I have changes to `index.html` to commit.
 On the right-hand side, the Github app shows me the __diff__ of `index.html`, that is, what I've cut out (in <span style="color: #900;">red</span>) and what I've added (in <span style="color:#0a0">green</span>)

-Everytime you make changes to your local repo, the Github app (which continuously monitors that file folder) will update and show the changes.
-Try it out for yourself.
+Each time you make changes to your __local repo__, the Github desktop app (which continuously monitors that file folder) will update and show the changes.
+Try it out for yourself by making small changes to the other text files.

 Then enter a commit message and press the __Commit__ button.